HeartBreakOne/awesome-literature/README.md

 A list of the most awesome works of world literature.

 ## Basic Structure
-The basic structure divide the world works by language, and after by region or country.
+The basic structure divide the world works by language or language family, and after by region or country, optionaly you can place some specificaton about that recomendation list.

-`<language>/<country-region>/literature.md`
+`<language>/<country-region>/<some-spec>-literature.md`

 ---------------------
+####_Author's notes_

 I think it's a good way of organize the lists, but any suggestions would be great!